liquity/dev/README.md

 `CommunityIssuance.sol` - This contract handles the issuance of LQTY tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million LQTY - the “community issuance” supply.
 The contract steadily issues these LQTY tokens to the Stability Providers over time.

 `LQTYToken.sol` - This is the LQTY ERC20 contract.
-It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**
+It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Fluidity admin address, a regular Ethereum address controlled by the project company Fluidity AG. **Note that the Fluidity admin address has no extra privileges and does not retain any control over the Fluidity protocol once deployed.**

 ### LQTY Lockup contracts and token vesting